 Main content

 Want to try a fade haircut?
-We’re sharing the best fade haircut ideas for every hair texture and type.
+We’re sharing the best fade haircut ideas for every hair texture and type, from a tapered fade to a high and tight style.

 A fade can last anywhere from one to three weeks, depending on how fast your hair grows and which type of fade hairstyle you’ve chosen.
 A tight fade haircut like a skin fade, for example, where the hair on the sides is shaved down to the skin completely, will need to be maintained every week or two to keep it looking its best.
 A more low-maintenance option like a low fade, however, can last up to three weeks between barber appointments.